mpevnev/parsed/README.md

 `auto line(B, C = char)(bool keepTerminator)`.

-Parses a whole line (with or without terminating newline).
+Parses a whole line.
+Note that 'keepTerminator' parameter only affects whether or not newline is included in the `.parsed`, it's always removed from the input.
 Always succeeds.

 ## someWhite